Get to know our expert facilitators

 Course facilitator for Evaluating Social, Health and Human Service Programs

-Caroline is an experienced evaluator, principal research fellow and research group leader with a strong background in training design and delivery.
+Caroline is an experienced evaluator, principal research fellow, and research group leader with a strong background in training design and delivery.
 Her research focus is substance use and mental health and their impacts on youth and families.
-She has also worked in frontline service delivery management - designing and evaluating services, working alongside service providers, statutory authorities and government departments.
-As well as conducting evaluations at national, state and local levels, Caroline led the delivery of the Evaluation Capability Program 2017-18 for the Queensland Department of Premier and Cabinet, generating very positive feedback from government stakeholders about the quality of the training and its impact.
+She has also worked in frontline service delivery management — designing and evaluating services, as well as working alongside service providers, statutory authorities and government departments.
+As well as conducting evaluations at national, state, and local levels, Caroline led the delivery of the Evaluation Capability Program 2017–18 for the Queensland Department of Premier and Cabinet, generating very positive feedback from government stakeholders about the quality of the training and its impact.

 Course facilitator for Evaluating Social, Health and Human Service Programs and Data Literacy, Storytelling and Influencing Decision-makers